southwick-associates/salic/README.md

 salic
 =====

-Salic is an R package for preparing and summarizing agency data.
+salic is an R package for preparing and summarizing agency data.
 In particular, it aims to simplify the production of national/regional dashboards by providing a set of functions that work across state agencies.

 Installation
 ------------